Scientific Name: Myristica Fragrans Houtt

 Nutmeg Essential Oil Benefits: Component Breakdown

-• Safrole - has a characteristic sweet shop aroma, and is often added to e in root beer, chewing gum, toothpaste, and soaps.
+- Safrole - Has a characteristic sweet shop aroma, and is often added to root beer, chewing gum, toothpaste, and soaps.
 Safrole is a powerful insecticide and is also a natural precursor in the synthesis of the drug ecstasy.

-• a-Thujene - Tends to be the constituent that gives herbs and spices their pungency.
-Thujenes are useful to relieve minor aches and pains, support healthy digestion digestive issues, reduce inflammation, and as antibacterial agents.
+- a-Thujene - Tends to be the constituent that gives herbs and spices their pungency.
+Thujenes are useful to relieve minor aches and pains, support healthy digestion and digestive issues, reduce inflammation, and as antibacterial agents.

 According to Chrissie Wildwood in her Encyclopaedia of Aromatherapy nutmeg essential oil is:

-Analgesic, antiemetic, antioxidant, antirheumatic, antiseptic, antispasmodic, carminative, digestive, emmenagoguic & stimulant.
+Analgesic, antiemetic, antioxidant, antirheumatic, antiseptic, antispasmodic, carminative, digestive, emmenagogue & stimulant.

 Historical Uses of Nutmeg Essential Oil